iqbalmineraltown/auditore-react-native/README.md

 - Unable to test on iOS due to lack of development hardware
 - Tapping when keyboard is active will dismiss the keyboard
+- Building fat APK, should be using AAB format but need to go through Playstore

 ## How to run on Android